PawelCiupka/td_group12/README.md

 Project is:  _in progress_.

 ## Contact
-Created by [@PawelCiupka](http://pawel-ciupka.pl/pages/contact.html) - feel free to contact me!
+Website created only by [@PawelCiupka](http://pawel-ciupka.pl/pages/contact.html) - feel free to contact me!